Can you really make money donating plasma?

 On the plus side, it’s a relatively easy way to add some breathing room to your budget.

 On the down side, it can be time-consuming and comes with potential side effects.
-And it’s difficult to scale beyond a maximum of $300 a month.
+And it will be difficult to scale beyond a $300 a month.

 Alternatives to Donating Plasma to Make Extra Money

 What could you do instead?
 Here’s a monster list of ways to make extra money.

 Here are some of the leading options that might be a good fit.

 Several companies facilitate online and in-person consumer research studies and focus groups.

 If you have downtime during your day (like to go donate plasma), you might be interested in these online survey sites and apps.
 Generally they pay very little, but it can add up, and they’ve very easy to do:

 - Swagbucks – Earn up to $35 a survey with this mega-popular app, and get a $10 bonus just for signing up!